Parable of the Renegades

 A translation wasn't needed.
 Lucas figured this was how one would express satisfaction or gratitude after eating.

 However, he was far from satisfied as his stomach continued to beg for more.
-With the issues he had using chopsticks, he just barely managed to snag only four small cubes of wagyu beef; compare that to what once looked like countless pieces that filled the plate earlier.
+With the issues he had using chopsticks, he picked up only four small cubes of wagyu beef; compare that to what once looked like countless pieces filling the plate earlier.

 All Lucas could have to himself were his three small bowls of rice, fish and vegetable appetizers and miso soup (he learned the name while he was taking it).

 As she collected all the plates to have them washed, Rio asked her sister, Yakumo for a favor.
-Of course, the conversation was done in their native tongue, Nihanese so Lucas was left with no idea of its contents.
+Of course, they conversed in their native tongue, Nihanese so Lucas was left with no idea of its contents.